Impact-Site-Verification: 2721d812-1059-4270-b9fa-5c1654788cd1

 How much does Capsaicin cost without insurance?

 The price of Capsaicin without insurance varies by pharmacy, dosage, and quantity.
 Rx.com compares cash prices at more than 60,000 US pharmacies so you can find the lowest price near you.
-Many people save 60–90% off retail prices with a free Rx.com coupon.
+Many people save up to 34% off retail prices with a free Rx.com coupon.

 What are the common side effects of Capsaicin?